“Good morning. Would you like some coffee?”

 “I quit because I contradicted myself on a grammatical point,” he told Jones.
 “Instead of saying, ‘What will happen if I quit?’
 I said, ‘What will happen when I quit?’ and I heard myself saying it, and knew that I had already made up my mind.”
 He then asked to be released from his obligations.
 He was refused at first, but succeeded in making enough of a nuisance of himself to be transferred to Omaha, where he could attend Creighton University.

-He went to work on his Masters’, deciding for his project to do an English translation of a book in German about the German resistance movement against Hitler.
+He went to work on his Master’s, deciding for his project to do an English translation of a book by Karl Dietrich Bracher, a volume in German about the German resistance movement against Hitler.
 (Tom said, with his usual self-deprecation, that he chose that particular book because it was the shortest one he could find.)
 Meanwhile, he supported himself by doing Spanish translations for the Mutual of Omaha insurance company

 Instead, he decided to go to France to sell commodities.
 This is a puzzling choice, given his talents and history.
 Maybe the international aspect of the business and the chance to use his linguistic abilities appealed to him.
 In any event, he departed for Europe to pursue his new career.